 Staff: Jennifer Toon

-Mental Health Peer Policy Fellow
+TCDD Policy Fellow

-Jennifer has studied journalism at U.T.
-Tyler and The University of Houston.
-As a freelance writer she has published work with The Guardian, The Marshall Project and The Tyler Loop.
+As a freelance writer she has published work with The Guardian, The Marshall Project, and the Texas Observer.

 Boards and committees on which Jennifer serves include: